dmitrythaler/lean-logger/README.md

 # lean-logger
 Lean-logger is a nodejs logger, doing only logging, only json to only console.
 It's configurable mainly with ENV variables.
-0-dependency, 0-bullshit and based on [The Twelve-Factor App](https://12factor.net/logs) methodology.
+0-dependency, 0-bullshit and based on [The Twelve-Factor App](https://12factor.net/logs) methodology. <br/>

+Also I think that the "severity levels" approach is suitable only to very simple application: it is clear for everyone that "severity" of the `error` message is higher than that of `info` or `silly`, so we can control them by setting that level to show only messages with "equal" or "bigger" levels.
+But it is not so easy to separate when for ex. one needs to show database layer messages and keep silent stripe library messages - both types are about debug/info level.
+What of them are "bigger"?
+How to hide one and show another?

+That's why this logger does not contain levels at all - there are channels.
+The channel should be explicitly set as "active" via ENV var or config to output anything.
+Default channels are `info`, `warn`, `error` and `fatal` - they, on the contrary, should be explicitly silenced.

+So ...
-## Install
+## To Install
 ```bash
 npm i -S lean-logger
 # or
 yarn add lean-logger
 ```
-## Use
+## To Use
 ```javascript
 import { createLogger } from 'lean-logger'
 const logger = createLogger()